smart-lty/DL_Template/README.md

 Now I am working on improving this projects.
 Feel free to contact me at tianyu_liu@mail.ustc.edu.cn with any questions.

+A blog of this template can be found at my [personal website](https://smart-lty.github.io/tech/dl_template/).

 ## Installation and Preparation
 I recommand to create a conda environment for a unique project.